 20. Finishing Tips

-When you’re done in the sauna, you should take a warm to cold shower to cool off and cleanse you of all the sweat.
+When you’re done in the sauna, you should take a warm to a cold shower to cool off and cleanse you of all the sweat.
 Your pores will be open, and you don’t want any acne.
 Once you’re clean and cooled off, you can dress.
 It’s important to be fully cooled off before you dress so you don’t continue to sweat.

 Saunas are a lot of fun and healthy as well.
 Go with friends or go alone, it doesn’t matter.
 You just have to remember to relax so you can have the best sauna experience in your life.
 While saunas at home are great, there’s nothing like having a traditional sauna in beautiful Finland.